CAOR-MINES-ParisTech/colibri-vr/docs/getting-started/installation.md

 1. Install the [Unity game engine](https://unity.com/).
 2. Use the Unity package manager to add the package from COLIBRI VR's [Git page](https://github.com/caor-mines-paristech/colibri-vr-unity-package/).
 If you do not have Git, you can simply download the package from Git and manually add it into Unity using the package manager.

+* * *
+{: .bg-green-000 .mb-4 }

+There's a tutorial for this!
+{: .label .label-green }

+The video tutorial for installing the package from GitHub can be found [here](https://caor-mines-paristech.github.io/colibri-vr/getting-started/tutorial-videos#1-installing-the-colibri-vr-unity-package-from-github).

+* * *
+{: .bg-green-000 .mt-1 }

 ## Optional steps: linked external tools

 Using the toolkit's graphical user interface, several external tools can be used from within Unity as part of COLIBRI VR's processing pipeline (see [this section](https://caor-mines-paristech.github.io/colibri-vr/core-components/processing#external-processing-helpers) of the Processing page for more details).
 These tools have to be installed separately.
 For simplicity, we recommend downloading the pre-built binaries.